bxparks/AceTime/USER_GUIDE.md

   public:
     ExtendedZone(const extended::ZoneInfo* zoneInfo);

+    bool isNull() const;
     uint32_t zoneId() const;
+    int16_t stdOffsetMinutes() const;
+    ace_common::KString kname() const;

     void printNameTo(Print& printer) const;
     void printShortNameTo(Print& printer) const;
 }
 ```

+The `isNull()` method returns true if the object is a wrapper around a
+`nullptr`.
+This is often used to indicate an error condition, or a "Not Found"
+condition.

+The `stdOffsetMinutes()` method returns the standard (i.e. normal time, not DST
+summer time) timezone offset of the zone for the last occurring `ZoneEra` record
+in the database.
+In almost all cases, this should correspond to the current
+standard timezone, unless the timezone is scheduled to changes its standard
+timezone offset in the near future.
+The value of this method is used by the
+`ZoneSorterByOffsetAndName` class when sorting timezones by its offset.

+The `kname()` method returns the `KString` object representing the name of the
+zone.
+The `KString` object represents a string that has been compressed using a
+fragment dictionary.
+This object knows how to decompress the encoded form.
+This
+method is used by the `ZoneSorterByName` and `ZoneSorterByOffsetAndName` classes
+when sorting timezones.

 The `printNameTo()` method prints the full zone name (e.g.
 `America/Los_Angeles`), and `printShortNameTo()` prints only the last component